Twikito/easy-toggle-state/README.md

 ```
 data-toggle-trigger-off
 ```
-Add this attribute on an element __inside a target element__ (typically button or link) to enable this element to toggle off.
+Add this attribute on an element __inside a target element__ – typically button or link – to enable this element to toggle off.

 ### More